-- Stickers, yo-yo's, rubber balls, finger puppets, plastic or rubber figurines, toy cars, plastic games, slinkies, spinning tops, playing cards, or mini Frisbees. - Students create a "celebrate me" book in which classmates write stories or poems and or pictures to describe what is special about the birthday child.
+- Create a special birthday package, possibly consisting of a birthday pin, and/or pencils, stickers, etc. - Students create a "celebrate me" book in which classmates write stories or poems and or pictures to describe what is special about the birthday child.
 This can be done ahead of time so it can be checked by the teacher. - Birthday student could be teacher's assistant for the day / week.